What's at stake in U.N. arms trade treaty negotiations?

 - “Overriding.”
 The current draft says that arms exports should be canceled if there is an “overriding” risk that they could be used in human rights violations.
 Some countries have suggested that a better threshold would be if there is a “substantial” risk involved.

 - Exemptions.
-There are a number of scenarios under which arms deals would be exempt in the current draft, such as defense cooperation agreements - something India wanted - and gifts and loans of weapons.
+There are a number of scenarios under which arms deals would be exempt in the current draft, such as defense cooperation agreements - something India wanted - and gifts, loans and leases of weapons.
 Supporters of a tough treaty call them loopholes and want them removed.

 - Reporting.
-There is disagreement over whether required reports on arms trade should be made public.
-Countries like China, Iran and others oppose making them public.
+The current draft says countries will send reports to the U.N. on their international arms trade but does not call for them to be made public.
+Western nations want such reports to be made public but countries like China, Iran and others do not want that information disseminated openly.